-What Is AuDHD?
+What is AuDHD?
 An Introduction to AuDHD

 AuDHD is a relatively new term that has gained more traction recently, but what does it mean?
 In this post, we explain what AuDHD is and go into detail on symptoms and traits as well as breaking down the link between ADHD and autism.